Endogenous Attention and the Spread of False News: Comparative Statics

-We now turn to comparative statics for the composition of $\mathcal{S}_F$.
-Making general statements here is challenging given the large number of possible configurations.
-One clear example is the effect of $\kappa$, the production rate of false stories.
-We find that the thresholds are constant in $\kappa$ and all quasi steady states $y^*_R$ are decreasing in $\kappa$.
-Additionally, fixing values for the other parameters, for any quasi steady state $y^*_R$ we have $\lim_{\kappa\rightarrow 0} y^*_R(\kappa)=1$ and $\lim_{\kappa\rightarrow 0} y^*_R(\kappa)=0$, because when the number of false stories produced is sufficiently large the sharing decisions become inconsequential.
-Thus, for sufficiently large values of $\kappa$ all quasi steady states fall in the no sharing region and the unique limit point is $y^*_N$, and for sufficiently small values of $\kappa$ all quasi steady states fall in the sharing region and the unique limit point is $y^*_S$.
-In other words, there are values $0<\kappa_1<\kappa_2$ such that when $\kappa\le\kappa_1$, $\mathcal{S_F}= \{y^*_S\}$ and when $\kappa\ge\kappa_2$, $\mathcal{S_F}= \{y^*_N\}$.
-Thus, increasing the production rate of false stories from $\kappa\le \kappa_1$ to $\kappa\ge \kappa_2$ will change users limit behavior from sharing both very interesting and mildly interesting stories to not sharing at all.
-Since we saw above that when users are sharing stories of both evocativeness levels they are successfully filtering false content, the exogenous decrease in the share of incoming stories that are true is amplified by user behavior.\footnote{Relatedly, some changes in $\kappa$ will lead to discontinuous jumps in the distribution of $\lim_{n\rightarrow\infty}y_n$.
-This happens when a quasi steady state crosses a threshold so that it (or the threshold) are no longer a limit point.}
+As $\kappa\rightarrow \infty$, the exogenous inflow of false stories dominates any inflow due to user sharing, pushing all quasi steady states to $0$.
+Eventually, false stories become so prevalent that users stop sharing altogether, so the unique limit point is $y^*_N$.
+At the other extreme, the proof of Theorem \ref{thm: comparative kappa} shows that when users are discerning with decision rule $I$, or when the intermediate region is $M$, then $\mathcal{S}_\kappa=\{y^*_S\}$ for all sufficiently small $\kappa$.
+In these cases, increasing the production rate of false stories from low to high shifts limit behavior from sharing both very interesting and mildly interesting stories to not sharing at all.
+We saw above that users are discerning when they share stories of both evocativeness levels, so here the exogenous decrease in the share of incoming stories that are true is amplified by user behavior.\footnote{Relatedly, some changes in $\kappa$ lead to discontinuous jumps in the distribution of $\lim_{n\rightarrow\infty}y_n$.
+This happens when a quasi steady state crosses a threshold so that it (or the threshold) is no longer a limit point.} However, if users are not discerning when they follow decision rule $I$, then either $y^*_I$ or $\hat{y}_I$ may be an additional limit point for small $\kappa$, in which case a significant share of false stories can persist in the limit even as the exogenous inflow of false stories vanishes.
+See Online Appendix \ref{appendix:additional} for examples.